jgleba/vamp206a/README.md

 - run 24start.sh to setup the web server and settings.
 - visit a web page on the finished server.

+## Caution

+The unattended iso has a timeout of about 20 seconds on boot, then it goes ahead and wipes the entire disk and installs itself with no warning or quesitons!
+It is unattended!
+You have been warned!

 ## Usage - This is how I used it.